Irritable Bowel Syndrome – IBS – Homeopathic treatment

 Slippery Elm

-Slippery elm is an herb for IBS that has a long history of use by Native Americans as a remedy for various health conditions.
+Slippery elm is an herb for IBS that Native Americans have long used as a remedy for various health conditions.
 In terms of digestive health, slippery elm is thought to calm irritation by coating the lining of the intestinal system.

 Artichoke Leaf Extract